 Puzzle Pelago is designed for lovers of puzzle games, as well as fans of the economy simulation genre who enjoy a puzzling twist to their favourite genre.

 Puzzle Pelago is designed and developed by Christopher Mielack in Berlin, Germany.
 The first prototype of the core mechanics was developed in December 2017.
 It was inspired by the Arukone / Numberlink style of puzzle, where pairs of equal numbers on a grid have to be connected by a line that is as many tiles long as that number.
 Since Christopher is a big fan of ware-chain based strategy games, and he wanted to make a game with a positive and constructive theme, soon the idea for Puzzle Pelago emerged.

 Since February 2018, Christopher reduced working his main job as a Data Scientist to 4 days per week, so that 1 day each week could be dedicated to (truly) independent game development.
 Positive resonance with the crowd from the Berlin Mini Jams as well as his very supportive girlfriend motivated him to continue the project.

 All music in the game was uniquely composed for Puzzle Pelago, by Daniele Coppola from Italy.

 Likewise, the sound effects where designed specifically for the game by Almut Schwacke, who is also based in Berlin.

 What's next for Puzzle Pelago?

-After the iPhone and iPad release, development will continue.
-The primary focus is to support more platforms.
-Android support as well as a PC and macOS version with a UI optimised for mouse input on large screens are planned.
+After the iOS and Android releases, development will continue.
+The primary focus is to create a native Windows and macOS version with a UI optimised for mouse input on large screens.